martinamcm/MultSampSize/README.md

 To access the MultSampSize GUI, go to https://martinamcm.shinyapps.io/multsampsize/.

-An example dataset for a composite with one continuous and one binary component is available in the repository.
+As the composite case requires pilot data to get the covariance components, an example dataset for a composite with one continuous and one binary component is available in the repository.

 ## Tutorial